USS Alaska (1868): European Squadron, 1873–1876

 After negotiations freed the remaining prisoners and indemnities for the families were arranged, Alaska headed back to the European Station on 9 April 1874 and, for most of what remained of the year, visited ports along the shores of the Mediterranean Sea.
 Either late in 1874 or early in 1875, she put into La Spezia, Italy, for repairs.
 On 10 May 1875, the warship departed La Spezia and resumed her schedule of Mediterranean port visits.
 Near the end of May, however, she exited the Mediterranean Sea for a circuit of calls at northern European and Baltic Sea ports.
 Alaska completed that cruise and reentered the Mediterranean Sea on 19 September.

-In December 1875, Alaska was ordered by Ulysses S. Grant to Cape Palmas in Maryland County, Liberia, for a show of force to stop the Grebo-Liberian War.
+In December 1875, Alaska was ordered by Ulysses S. Grant to Cape Palmas in Maryland County, Liberia, for a show of force to stop the Liberian–Grebo War.
 The Alaska arrived at Cape Palmas on 3 February 1876.
 Liberia was in practice an American colony, and U.S. envoy James Milton Turner, the first African-American ambassador, requested a warship to protect American property in Liberia.
 Turner, bolstered by U.S. naval presence in harbor and the support of the USS Alaska's captain, negotiated the incorporation of Grebo people into Liberian society and the ousting of foreign traders from Liberia.

 The warship continued operations in the Mediterranean for about a year and then returned to the United States early in October 1876.
 She was decommissioned at New York on 5 October 1876 for extended repairs.